 - Putnam County Memorial Hospital in Unionville, MI

 Many of the hospitals they managed have since shut down as they ran out of money when insurance providers refused to pay for the fraudulent billing.
-Half of the rural hospital bankruptcies filed in the U.S. in 2019 were affiliated with Perez’s enterprise, sources indicate.
+Half of the rural hospital bankruptcies filed in the U.S. in 2019 were affiliated with the defendants’ enterprise, sources indicate.

 “Trust and integrity undergird the confidence and reliability in our healthcare system,” said U.S. Attorney Maria Chapa Lopez for the Middle District of Florida.
 “Fraudulent and deceptive business practices undermine those values and erode the public’s trust in the system.
 We will continue to pursue those who set these tenets aside and compromise the care and safety of our citizens for profit.”